huawei-noah/HEBO/RDUCB/README.md

 Prepare your environment:

 1. If you don't have it already, [Install Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
+2. [Install MLflow](https://mlflow.org/) either on your system or in the base environment of Conda - `pip install mlflow`
+3. Build and test environment by using the command `mlflow run .` (this may take a while).

+Optional steps:
-2. (Optional) Run `bash data/setup.sh` to download data from [NAS Benchmarks](https://github.com/automl/nas_benchmarks) and  into your home directory.
+1. (Optional) Run `bash data/setup.sh` to download data from [NAS Benchmarks](https://github.com/automl/nas_benchmarks) and  into your home directory.
 You may skip this step if you are not running lpsolve and NAS-Bench-101 datasets.
-3. [Install MLflow](https://mlflow.org/) either on your system or in the base environment of Conda - `pip install mlflow`
-4. Build and test environment by using the command `mlflow run .` (this may take a while).
+2. (Optional) Run `pip install -U pandas matplotlib seaborn` in your base environment for plotting the results.
+You may skip this step if you do not need the plotting script.

 ## Running experiments from Paper